getsetbro/blog/_posts/2015-03-02-prototype-driven-development.markdown

 + **.u-utilityName** "u-floatLeft"
 + **.is-stateName** "is-selected"

 "The component's name must be written in pascal case.
-Nothing else in the HTML/CSS uses pascal case." <a href="//github.com/suitcss/suit/blob/master/doc/naming-conventions.md" target="_blank">suitcss naming-conventions</a>
+Nothing else in the HTML/CSS uses pascal case." <a href="//github.com/suitcss/suit/blob/master/doc/naming-conventions.md" target="_blank">SUIT CSS naming-conventions</a>

 For a full demo see: [//jsbin.com/lumeqa/2/](//jsbin.com/lumeqa/2/)